agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 MY_GROUP.reset(); // Reset Group to its intial Value MY_STATE.persist(); // Persist Group Value into Storage
 ```
-We access the Group output with help of the `output` property,
+But be aware, that we access the Group output with help of the `output` property,
 since the `value` property is used to store the `primaryKeys` the Group represents.
 ```ts
 MY_GROUP.value; // Returns [1, 20, 5]